Skip to content

 </div>

-Focusgroup candidates become focusgroup items if they are focusable, e.g., implicitly focusable elements like <button> or explicitly made focusable via tabindex (e.g., a custom element or contenteditable).
+Focusgroup candidates become focusgroup items if they are focusable and do not have a negative tabindex value, e.g., implicitly focusable elements like <button> or explicitly made focusable via non-negative tabindex values (e.g., a custom element or contenteditable).
+Elements with tabindex="-1" are excluded from focusgroup management entirely.

 An element can only have one focusgroup definition added via the focusgroup attribute: